 3) A list of notable persons, Friends or not, historical or current (to be added).

 4) A chronological timeline for BYM including historical events and/or notable Quaker responses -- (to be added) statements, minutes, actions; and consequences, where traceable.
 (Monthly meetings are encouraged to develop their own timelines to share their origins and significant events and undertakings.)

 We encourage people to use the information we collectively have found to create new products.
 (We will not be writing any summary reports for BYM).
 We welcome references (ideally with links) for any additional resources they create.
 We will add them to the lists.

 These are works-in-progress and we will continue to work on them until the 2022 BYM Annual Meeting Sessions.
 Please contact us with your contributions and suggestions.

-The QH/QW subcommittee meets at 7:30 pm on the First Mondays of the month and has a Drop-In Group for anyone interested at 7:30 pm on Fourth Mondays.
+The QH/QW subcommittee meets at 7:30 pm on the last Mondays of the month and has a Drop-In Group for anyone interested at 7:30 pm on last Mondays.
 If you are not on the QH/QW mailing list, contact Denna Joy (contact information in the Yearbook) for Zoom links.

 Denna Joy (Richmond).
 Katherine Smith (Maury River) and Sharon Stout (Adelphi), co-convenors.

 *See Gray Cox, et. al. “A Quaker Approach to Research: Collaborative Practice and Communal Discernment.”
 Quaker Institute for the Future Pamphlet 7, Quaker Institute for the Future 2014.

 1. What is “Quaker Witness?”
 [E.g., see Pendle Hill pamphlet 397, Quaker Witness as Sacrament, Snyder]